 The Future of Federal and State Legislation

 As society evolves, the relationship between federal and state legislation will continue to be tested.
-Issues such as climate change, healthcare, and social justice will require collaboration and negotiation between the two levels of government.
+Issues such as climate change, healthcare, social justice, technology, and AI regulation will require collaboration and negotiation between the two levels of government.
+The COVID-19 pandemic accelerated many trends, including remote work, which complicates tax jurisdiction and labor laws.
+The increasing polarization of national politics may lead to more federal gridlock, pushing states to take the lead on policy innovation—or to resist federal mandates.

 Conclusion